dmbaturin/baturin.org/README.md

 This is the source code of the www.baturin.org website.

-It doubles as a showcase for my pet project, the [soupault](https://www.soupault.app) website generator.
+It's built with [soupault](https://www.soupault.app), my own website generator framework.
+It does showcase soupault's capabilities so it you want to look at an elaborate soupault setup, go ahead and read the source.
+However, it's not an exemplary project always kept in a good shape, it's my personal website, so it can be messy and suboptimal.
+You have been warned.

-If you want a live example of a website build with soupault to learn from, you may want to look at the source of the [soupault website](https://github.com/dmbaturin/soupault-website) instead.
+If you want a live example of a website build with soupault to learn from, you may want to look at the source of the [soupault website](https://github.com/PataphysicalSociety/soupault.app) instead.
-My website used to be a good example, but now it's a testbed for unusual features, and its workflow its quite complicated for a variety of reasons (including legacy of its old, pre-soupault versions).

 If you want to build a modified version of the website impersonate me, hijack the domain first, then read on.